 My healing from child maltreatment began when I decided to forgive my mother and father for what they did to me.
 Forgiveness is a process that I needed to revisit when triggers reminded me of past injustice and abuse.
 I eventually was able to have a good relationship with my parents without the shadow of bitterness or unforgiveness.

 Does forgiveness mean that parents are not accountable for the harm they caused?
 No. Everyone must weigh whether they feel they need to take action against their parents for the harm their parents had done.
-Some may choose to not have contact with verbally abusive or parents with substance additions.
-Others may report mistreatment to child protective services or law enforcement.
+Some may choose to not have contact with verbally abusive or parents with those with substance additions.
+Others may chose to report mistreatment to child protective services or law enforcement.